The Psychology of Avoidance: Why We Sabotage Ourselves and How to Break the Cycle

 Dr. Esther Perel, everyone’s favorite psychotherapist, known for her work on intimacy and relationships, explains that modern dating creates a paradox: we crave connection but fear the unpredictability and emotional exposure it demands.
 Ghosting becomes a protective mechanism, shielding us from the discomfort of being seen, judged, or potentially rejected.

-Start small by proposing manageable steps, like a short Sunday coffee date—on Zoom.
-If you don’t want to tell them that you get nervous about meeting people, tell them you believe all first dates should be short, and sweet.
+Start small by proposing manageable steps, like a short Sunday coffee date, on Zoom.
+If you don’t want to tell them you get nervous about meeting people, tell them you believe all first dates should be short and sweet.
 Setting boundaries, like time limits, can help you feel more in control while closing in on slippery terrain toward connection.

 Like all good psychotherapists, Perel emphasizes reframing as an important tool.
 Look at your vulnerability as a strength.
-After all, each time you stay present in discomfort rather than fleeing, you’re building resilience and creating the conditions for meaningful relationships.
+After all, each time you stay present in discomfort rather than fleeing, you build resilience and create the conditions for meaningful relationships.

 You’re building emotional callouses.

-Here’s the best thing about real intimacy: it doesn’t demand perfection, it just requires willingness.
+The best thing about real intimacy is that it doesn’t demand perfection; it just requires willingness.

 The best things in life come when we delay gratification.
 Remember this during the temporary discomfort of the beginning.
 It’s a small price to pay for a worth-it partner.